English words without vowels: Onomatopoeia

 There are also numerous vowelless interjections and onomatopoeia found more or less frequently, including brr or brrr, bzzt, grrr, hm, hmm, mm, mmm, mhmm, sksksksk, pfft, pht, phpht, psst, sh, shh, zzz.
-It is questionable whether any of these are words: they are sequences of letters used to imitate a sound, and there is no limit to how many such sequences could be constructed.
+Many of these words feature continuant consonants, which make up for the lack of vowels.
+The status of whether onomatopoeia are truly words is disputed, though officially, they are in fact words.